CCKJon/cookbook/frontend/JOURNAL.md

 Create buttons to remove steps or make it so that if an ingredient or step is empty, remove it/disregard it add modal for submitted recipe to state that a recipe was successfully added fuse search to search for recipes

+Create a sort function for recipe type (dessert, entree, appetizer, etc.)

+Create login authentication so that only when logged in can a person update or delete a recipe.